Republicans, once hesitant to back Herschel Walker, rally to support football star and Senate candidate

 “Herschel Walker is a fighter, a uniter, and a proven winner with the ability to bring Republicans together to win in November,” Thune, who faces a primary challenge next year, said in his endorsement.

 Warnock, a pastor, helped deliver the Senate majority to the Democrats, winning one of two runoffs in January, and is a top GOP target.
-The 2022 Georgia contest for a full, six-year term is certain to be one of the most competitive in a state that narrowly backed President Biden, the first Democrat to win the state since 1992.
+The 2022 Georgia contest for a full, six-year term is certain to be one of the most competitive in a state that narrowly backed President Biden, the first Democrat to win there since 1992.

 At the top of the ballot will be the race for governor, with Stacey Abrams (D), who was instrumental in energizing Black voters in the presidential election and the January races, widely expected to challenge Gov. Brian Kemp (R).